 On this special day of Diwali, the sixth Guru of Sikhs, Guru Hargobind Ji was freed from the clutches of Mughal Emperor Jahangir along with 52 other Hindu Kings.
 Also, the first stone of the foundation of Golden Temple at Amritsar was laid down in 1577 on the day of Diwali.

-The coinciding of so many auspicious incidences on the same day shows us the greatness of the auspicious day of Diwali or Deepavali in 2016.
+The coinciding of so many auspicious incidences on the same day shows us the greatness of the auspicious day of Diwali or Deepavali.

 People build a replica of Govardhan hill, cows and bulls and also their family members by using cow dung, they worship them and pray Lord Krishna for saving them from any difficulties of life.
 They pray Lord Krishna for a safe and smooth life.